Ph.D., English, Cornell University, 2012

 I am excited to be helping develop the Princeton Prosody Archive (1750-1923), an innovative digital collection of over 10,000 texts concerning historical poetics and prosody.
 The archive will help scholars develop new research projects in poorly recognized but historically central discourses of prosody.
 Prosody has led me to research and teach the poetics and politics of Hip-hop as well as other musical genres; more generally I enjoy teaching courses that move between literature and music, focusing on sound and its historical mediations.

-–“Introduction” to Critical Rhythm, ed.
-Jonathan Culler and Ben Glaser (under review at Fordham UP)
+- “Introduction” to Critical Rhythm, ed.
+Jonathan Culler and Ben Glaser.
+Fordham University Press, 2019

-–Review of Meredith Martin, The Rise and Fall of Meter: Poetry and English National Culture 1860-1930 (Princeton UP 2012) Modern Language Quarterly, August 2013
+- Review of Meredith Martin, The Rise and Fall of Meter: Poetry and English National Culture 1860-1930, Princeton University Press 2012, Modern Language Quarterly, August 2013